ShaulKabla/WarCrew-Swiss-Army-Knife-Tool/README.md

 \
 Can be used in Kali-Linux environment only\
 For Ethical hacking use only\
-Require Root privilges to run\
+Require Root privilges to run
-Please use sudo for the script